fugue-project/fugue/CONTRIBUTING.md

 * fugue - This contains the core of Fugue, including the fundamental classes such as DataFrames, ExecutionEngine, and Extensions.

-* fugue_dask - Dask specific components (DataFrame and ExecutionEngine)
+* fugue_sql - Fugue SQL is a Domain Specific Language (DSL) for Fugue

 * fugue_spark - Spark specific components (DataFrame and ExecutionEngine)

-* fugue_sql - Fugue SQL grammar and execution
+* fugue_dask - Dask specific components (DataFrame and ExecutionEngine)

 There are 2 main parts to tests

-* fugue_test - These are tests that need to be run across different execution engines (Pandas, Spark, Dask)
+* fugue_test - Contains suites for testing (dataframe, execution engine).
+These unify the concepts of distributed computing and ensure consistent behavior across different execution engines (Pandas, Spark, Dask).

-* tests - Tests that are execution engine specific.
+* tests - Contains all tests for the repository

 Lastly, there is documentation.
 Note that tutorials live in another [repository](https://github.com/fugue-project/tutorials).